Residency: Clinical Pathology

 A multi-institutional annual mock ACVP examination is used as an excellent board preparatory exercise and assessment of progress in the program.

 The following is a general outline for the training program.
 Twice a year the resident and the residency committee meet to develop a 6-month plan for professional activities.
 The resident is ultimately responsible for compliance with the work plan.
-During the third year, a component of the trainee’s duty is to mentor junior residents, organize journal club and assume increased responsibility for cytopathology duty and senior student clinical pathology teaching.
+During the third year, a component of the trainee’s duty is to mentor junior residents, and assume increased responsibility for cytopathology duty and senior student clinical pathology teaching.

 - Orientation on laboratory medicine, specimen preparation and handling, record keeping, teaching resource material and photography.

 - Assignment to clinical pathology service duty for approximately 20-24 weeks/year.
 Duty includes evaluating cytologic samples (both in-house and send-in samples); reviewing blood smears, chemistry data, coagulation data, and urinalysis data; and consulting with clinicians, students and researchers about the interpretation of laboratory results.

 - Rotation (2-4 weeks) in the clinical pathology laboratory to gain proficiency in operating laboratory equipment and learning test methodologies, quality control and laboratory management.